flpolycyber/flpolycyber.github.io/CONTRIBUTING.md

 This document is written slightly in-depth for those whose first time working with Git, GitHub, and an IDE like VS Code.

-If you get stuck at any point, please feel free to message Ellie (@aether883) or [#website-discussion](https://discord.com/channels/643928417456095238/1364244601245925547), we are happy to help out!.
+If you get stuck at any point, please don't hesitate to message Ellie (@aether883) or [#website-discussion](https://discord.com/channels/643928417456095238/1364244601245925547), we are happy to help out!.
 You are also welcome to refer to [this document](https://github.com/edeberry/Documentation/blob/main/Git/git-github-basics.md), which goes a little more in depth about the Git setup process.

 ## Install Git and an IDE to edit the code

 * Install Git from [https://git-scm.com/install/](https://git-scm.com/install/)
 * Install an IDE (Integrated Development Environment) such as VS Code, which can be installed from [https://code.visualstudio.com/Download](https://code.visualstudio.com/Download)
+* Ensure you have access to the club's organization on GitHub

 ## Clone the Repository to your Local Machine